ImageMagick/Usage-Markdown/thumbnails/index.md

 -   The framing has been hardcoded into the above, and depends on the size of the thumbnail image.
     In a real application the framing may be moved to the thumbnail generation stage rather than in the above photo spread.
--   As "`-rotate`" also expands the size of the canvas the position in which images are added is changing, unless you place them using a offset from "`-gravity center`" position.
+-   As "`-rotate`" also expands the size of the canvas the position in which images are added is changing, unless you place them using an offset from "`-gravity center`" position.
 -   And finally, a constantly rotating the background frame is not a good idea in terms of quality.
     Rotating an already rotated image, adds more pixel level distortions to the result than doing one rotate for each separate image before being overlaid.